NVIDIA/aistore/cmd/cli/resources/object.md

 #### Put content from STDIN

 Read unpacked content from STDIN and put it into local bucket `mybucket` with name `img-unpacked`.

 Note that content is put in chunks what can have a slight overhead.
+`--chunk-size` allows for controlling the chunk size - the bigger the chunk size the better performance (but also higher memory usage).

 ```bash
 $ tar -xOzf ~/bck/img1.tar | ais put - ais://mybucket/img1-unpacked